 Winter has been a difficult one for many across the U.S. this year.
 Spring can’t come soon enough.
 These tough weather months decrease our vitamin D intake and often reduce our energy.
 In fact, “winter slump” is a real thing, and while it can affect our energy and personal joy levels, it can affect our business as well.
 That first few days of warmer weather and sunshine, even if there’s still a chill, give many of us hope.
 With that sunshine often comes a burst of renewed energy.
 Welcome: spring cleaning.

 Most of us know what this looks like in our homes — we throw open the windows, scrub the floors, and wash everything in sight.
 In essence, we facilitate a fresh start.
 Our business can benefit from the same mentality.
 (Tweet this.)
-Here’s what spring cleaning may look like for your business:
+Check out some tips below on what spring cleaning may look like for your business.

 Review Time Commitments